cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

   - Anonymous access is granted   - Simple authntication
   - Client provides DN and Passwd(plaintext)   - SASL
   - Client and server negotiate a security mechanism (kerberos, TLS...)
-Usualy 2 levels of access
+Usually 2 levels of access
   - Read only (query the info)
   - Read-write (update the info)
 Check the firewall!
 (Tcp/udp 389)
     LDAP over SSL (LDAPS)
 LDAP is transferres in clear text.
-(Sniffer and retrived) secure LDAP (LDAPS), port 636
+(Sniffer and retrieved) secure LDAP (LDAPS), port 636
   - breach of LDAP can be quite serious, some organizations use secure LDAP .